Issues of packaging, food waste and sustainable practises are complex, but here are some useful tips for cutting down on waste in your kitchen.

 3. Swap kitchen paper for… biodegradable cleaning cloths

-Why: If You Care cloths are machine-washable and 100% biodegradable.
+Why: If You Care cloths are machine-washable, 100% biodegradable and made of cotton from renewable sources.
 Use instead of kitchen paper, then compost in your green waste.
-Mabu are made from wood fibre and are also 100% biodegradable.
+Mabu cloths are made from wood fibre and are also 100% biodegradable.
 The dish brush is made with wood and horsehair and the head is replaceable.

 4. Long-life containers